Actindo-AG/Documentation/Channels/UserInterface/02a_Offers.md

   Click this button to save the new offer.
 The *Create offer* view is closed.
 The new offer is added to the offer list.

 - *SKU*
   Stock Keeping Unit.
 Identification number for the product.
-The SKU (Stock Keeping Unit) is an identification number for the product.
-Therefore, it should be uniquely assigned to a single product.
+The SKU (Stock Keeping Unit) is an identification number and should be assigned only once.
   Click the button ![Edit](../../Assets/Icons/Edit02.png "[Edit]") (Edit) to the right of the SKU to edit it.

 - ![Edit](../../Assets/Icons/Edit02.png "[Edit]") (Edit)